-EVC offers an assessment process to help students determine the best starting point in English or Mathematics providing their past experience and abilities.
+EVC offers an assessment process to help students determine the best starting point in English and Mathematics based on their past academic experience and abilities.
 The campus is committed to using multiple measures in all aspects of evaluation.
-Additional assessments are available for students for whom English is not their native language, so appropriate courses in reading, writing, listening and speaking, as well as courses in pronunciation and accent reduction may be pursued.
+Additional assessments are available to students for whom English is not their native language, so appropriate courses in reading, writing, listening and speaking, as well as courses in pronunciation and accent reduction may be pursued.

-These assessments are available on a regular basis.
-Other assessments such as, Career Assessment is also available.
+Student assessments are available on a regular basis throughout the academic year.
+Other assessments such as, career assessments are also available in the Career Center.